GetRayo/rayo.js/README.md

 Hapi    | 18463.2    | 5.32    | 2.74

-See for yourself; clone this repository, install its dependencies and run `npm run bench`.
+Run on your own hardware; clone this repository, install its dependencies and run `npm run bench`.
 Optionally, you may also define your test's parameters:
 ```
 $> npm run bench -- -u http://localhost:5050 -c 1000 -p 25 -d 10
 ```